-The foregoing discussion is based on the concept of a assumption that if a task requires less than the absolute maximum available of a particular PR then performance on that task will be independent of that PR.
-Not surprisingly, the situation is unlikely to be this simplistic or clear-cut!
-If, for example, a tracking task places moderate sub-maximal demands on several PRs, these PRs will be stressed to varying levels such that the subject may tend to optimize the utilization of those resources [Kondraske, 1995a,b] so as to achieve an acceptable balance between accuracy, speed, stress/effort, and fatigue (physical and cognitive).
-Thus, although strength available is much greater than strength needed (i.e., Resource available \gg Resource demand) for both males and females, could the differential in strength be responsible for males performing better on tracking tasks than females?
-[Jones et al., 1986].
+The foregoing discussion is based on the concept of an assumption that if a task requires less than the absolute maximum available of a particular performance resource, then performance on that task will be independent of that performance resource.
+Not surprisingly, the reality is unlikely to be this simplistic or clear-cut!
+If, for example, a tracking task places moderate sub-maximal demands on several performance resources, these performance resources will be stressed to varying levels such that the subject may tend to optimize the utilization of those resources (Kondraske, 1995, 2006a) so as to achieve an acceptable balance between accuracy, speed, stress/effort, and fatigue (physical and cognitive).
+Thus, although strength available maybe much greater than strength needed (i.e., Resource available >>> Resource demand) for both male and female individuals, the differential in strength could well be responsible for male individuals performing better on tracking tasks than female individuals due to the higher acceleration performance resource in male individuals and, hence, ability to correct tracking errors faster (Jones et al., 1986).

-77.3 Measurement of Sensory-Motor Control Performance
+31.3 Measurement of Sensory-Motor Performance

-77.3.1 Techniques: An Overview
+31.3.1 Techniques: An Overview

 Tracking tasks are the primary methodological approach outlined in this chapter for measurement of sensory-motor control performance.
-There are, however, a large number of other approaches, each with their own set of apparatuses and methods, which can provide similar or different data on control performance.
-It is possible to give only a cursory mention of these other techniques in this chapter (see also Further Information).
+There are, however, a large number of other approaches, each with their own set of apparatuses and methods, which can provide similar or different data on aspects of sensory-motor control performance.
+It is possible to give only a cursory mention of these other techniques in this chapter.

-Hand and foot test boards comprising multiple touch-plate sensors provide measures of accuracy and speed of lateral reaching-tapping abilities [Kondraske et al., 1984, 1988].
+Hand and foot test boards comprising multiple touch-plate sensors provide measures of accuracy and speed of lateral reaching-tapping abilities (Kondraske et al., 1984, 1988).

-Measurement of steadiness and tremor in an upper-limb, lower-limb, or segment of either, particularly when sustended, can be made using variable size holes, accelerometers, or force transducers [Potvin et al., 1975].
-A dual-axis capacitive transducer developed by Kondraske et al. [1984] provides an improved means of quantifying steadiness and tremor due to it requiring no mechanical connection to the subject (i.e., no added inertia) and by providing an output of limb position as opposed to less informative measures of acceleration or force.
+Measurement of steadiness and tremor in an upper-limb, lower-limb, or segment of either, particularly when subtended, can be made using variable-size holes, accelerometers, or force transducers (Potvin et al., 1975).
+A dual-axis capacitive transducer developed by Kondraske et al. (1984) provides an improved means of quantifying steadiness and tremor due to it requiring no mechanical connection to the subject (i.e., no added inertia) and by providing an output of limb position as opposed to less informative measures of acceleration or force.
 Interestingly, tests of steadiness can be appropriately considered as a category of tracking tasks in which the target is static.
-The same is also true for measurement of postural stability using force balance platforms, whether for standing [Kondraske et al., 1984; Milkowski et al., 1993] or sitting [Riedel et al., 1992] (see also Further Information).
+The same is also true for measurement of postural stability using force balance platforms, whether for standing (Kondraske et al., 1984; Myklebust et al., 2009) or sitting (Riedel et al., 1992; Schilling et al., 2009).